cicirello/jacoco-badge-generator/README.md

 ### Prerequisite: Running JaCoCo

-This example workflow assumes that you are using Maven to build and test a Java project, and that you have the `jacoco-maven-plugin` configured in your `pom.xml` in the test phase with something along the lines of the following:
+The example workflows assume that you are using Maven to build and test a Java project, and that you have the `jacoco-maven-plugin` configured in your `pom.xml` in the test phase with something along the lines of the following: